Sanning eller konsekvens

-Sanning eller konsekvens is a 1997 Swedish film directed by Christina Olofson.
+Sanning eller konsekvens ("Truth or Dare") is a 1997 Swedish drama film directed by Christina Olofson.

+The film was the 1998 Winner of Crystal Bear for Best Feature Film at the Berlin International Film Festival.

 Plot

 Nora is in sixth grade in the Högalid School (Högalidsskolan) in Stockholm.
 She is torn between spending time with the cool girls Fanny and Sabina and the bullied Karin.